Allaman/knowledge.rootknecht.net/pages/01.home/kubernetes/.revs/20180513-110607/item.md

 ```
 and start initialization again with `kubeadm init --config kubeadm.yml`. (see [Github](https://github.com/kubernetes/kubernetes/issues/57709) for details and origin).
 A previous attempt must be reverted with `kubeadm reset`.

-!
-Be aware that depending on the pod network additional flags for init are required

 ### Minikube

 Minikube is a tool to provision a Kubernetes cluster on a dev box by deploying a Linux virtual machine with e.g. VirtualBox or VMware.